-A preference for a simplified, single zone system was expressed, unless there was clear valuation evidence to the contrary.
+At the time of our previous study, Brentwood Council expressed a preference for a simplified, single zone system, unless there was clear, fine-grained valuation evidence to the contrary.

-The default, starting position with a CIL charging schedule is a single charging zone, unless distinct and defendable sub-areas (zones) of different value can be identified and justified with appropriate valuation evidence.
+The default, starting position with a CIL charging schedule is a single charging zone, unless distinct and defendable sub-markets (zones) of different value can be identified and justified with appropriate valuation evidence.